 She began to link up with Eugene Debs, campaigned for his release from prison and organised a huge welcome for him when he was released.
-Later she worked with Julius Wayland, who founded the socialist and labour magazine Appeal to Reason, which first appeared on 31st August 1895 and in the coming years heavily influenced, not just Mary Jones’s thinking, but a whole generation of Labour leaders.
+Later she worked with Julius Wayland, who founded the socialist and labour magazine Appeal to Reason.
+This first appeared on 31st August 1895 and in the coming years, heavily influenced not just Mary Jones’s thinking, but helped to educate a whole generation of Labour leaders.
 Debs was a contributing editor.

 4.3 “The Most Dangerous Woman in America”

-As she was engaging the judge in a disrespectful manner, a furious US District Attorney Reese Blizzard, worried that the judge might actually be listening to her, allegedly pointed to Mother Jones and called her “the most dangerous woman in America”….because on her word alone thousands of contented men laid down their tools.
+As she was engaging the judge in a disrespectful manner and probably aware of her provocative comments about the American judiciary on the previous evening, the furious US District Attorney acting in court, Reese Blizzard, worried that the judge might actually be listening to her, allegedly pointed directly at Mother Jones and reminded the judge that she was “the most dangerous woman in America”….because on her word alone thousands of contented men laid down their tools.

 “Thirty-nine years ago the black slaves were freed.
 Today we are the white slaves to a corrupt judiciary”.

 An account of that speech in Mother Jones Speaks by Philip S Foner, describes the extraordinary oratorical power and impact of Mother Jones, which made her dangerous.

 “She was greeted with a burst of applause as she walked to a seat beside the presiding officer.
 For an hour this quick-eyed, mobile faced woman sat as an interested auditor to the regular proceedings of the meeting.
 At 9 o’clock, by resolution of the members, the doors were thrown open to the public.
 The hallway had been crowded with those patiently waiting to hear and see this eloquent and most court-injuncted labour organiser in the world.